-Emma Watson On 'Beauty And The Beast' Hermione Similarity
+Emma Watson Says Belle From 'Beauty And The Beast' And Hermione Are 'Connected'

 Emma Watson is very aware of the similarities between her two most famous roles.